IanBrettell/PhD-thesis/docs/01-Introduction.md

 \caption{(ref:gouldian-finch)}(\#fig:gouldian-finch)
 \end{wrapfigure}

-Each island had produced its own variant, and this caused Darwin to consider whether they had all arisen from a common ancestral finch, branching off like the boughs of a tree over time [@mukherjeeGeneIntimateHistory2016].
+Each island had produced its own variant (**Figure \@ref(fig:darwin-finches)**), and this caused Darwin to consider whether they had all arisen from a common ancestral finch, branching off like the boughs of a tree over time [@mukherjeeGeneIntimateHistory2016].
 He understood that animal breeders took advantage of the natural variation in populations to select for desired traits, but he questioned what force had guided the development of these different varieties of finches in the wild [@mukherjeeGeneIntimateHistory2016].

 (ref:darwin-finches) Illustration of variation in Galapagos finches by John Gould, published in @darwinNaturalistVoyageJournal1882.
 Image from @darwinFinches.